krasimir/react-in-patterns/patterns/one-direction-data-flow/README.md

 };
 ```

-Our `Store` object is a simple [singleton](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#singletonpatternjavascript) where we have helpers for setting and getting the value of the `_flag`.
-Passing the getter to the component we are able to update the data externally.
+Our `Store` object is a simple [singleton](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#singletonpatternjavascript) where we have helpers for setting and getting the value of the `_flag` property.
+By passing the getter to the component we are able to update the data externally.
 More or less our application workflow looks like that:

 ```
 User's input